 The biopharmaceutical industry is characterized by intense competition and rapid innovation.
 Although we believe that we hold a leading position in our focus on rare endocrine disorders, our competitors may be able to develop other compounds or drugs that are able to achieve similar or better results.
 Our potential competitors include major multinational pharmaceutical companies, established biotechnology companies, specialty pharmaceutical companies and universities and other research institutions.
 Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and experienced marketing and manufacturing organizations and well-established sales forces.
-Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large, established companies.
-Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated in our competitors.
-Competition may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
+Smaller or early-stage companies may also prove to be significant competitors.
+Competitor may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
 Our competitors may succeed in developing, acquiring or licensing on an exclusive basis drug products that are more effective or less costly than tildacerfont.
 We believe the key competitive factors that will affect the development and commercial success of tildacerfont are efficacy, safety and tolerability profile, reliability, convenience of dosing, price and reimbursement.